Who needs to comply with DORA? All your questions answered

 Photo: Unsplash

-While DORA is most relevant to institutions offering financial services in the EU, many critical third-party technology organizations can also fall within its scope.
+DORA is an EU regulation intended to improve cybersecurity and operational resilience across the financial ecosystem.
+While it applies most directly to institutions offering financial services in the EU, many critical third-party ICT providers also fall within its scope—often through contractual and oversight requirements imposed by financial entities.

 Related guides: